k97/jnana/_work/crichq.md

   url: "/assets/blog/shell-grunt/cover.png"
 ---

-CricHQ is a scoring platform automated the process of scoring and organizing cricketing tournaments.
-I worked with CricHQ as an interface designer for the mobile apps and worked with the engineering team on the web app.
-> CricHQ is a scoring platform automated the process of scoring and organizing cricketing tournaments.
-I worked with CricHQ as an interface designer for the mobile apps and worked with the engineering team on the web app.
-> CricHQ is an automated scoring platform that redefines the scoring and organizing cricketing tournaments.
+> CricHQ is an automated cricket scoring platform that redefines the scoring and organizing cricketing tournaments.
 I worked with CricHQ as an interface designer for the mobile apps and worked with the engineering team on the web app.

 ## Design workflow